filpatterson/DSL_laboratory_works/2_FiniteAutomata/task.md

     - Your program needs to gather and send the data about the automaton and the lib/tool/API return the visual representation.

+Please consider that all elements of the task 3 can be done manually, writing a detailed report about how you've done the conversion and what changes have you introduced.
+In case if you'll be able to write a complete program that will take some finite automata and then convert it to the regular grammar - this will be **a good bonus point**.

 ## Implementation tips: